2019 International Steinbeck Conference

 The conference will be held on the campus of San Jose State University in downtown San Jose.
 Unfortunately, no guest rooms are available on campus for conference attendees, however there are a variety of hotels at multiple price points in the area.

 The Westin in downtown San Jose have graciously given us a room block for this event.
 Make sure to secure your room soon--space is limited.
 Prices start at $299.
 Click here to reserve now.
 Guests can also call their central reservations line available 24/7 at: 1-866-716-8108, and identify themselves with the Steinbeck Center SJSU Room Block.
 The cut-off date to book a room is April 12, 2019.
 Located just 0.7 mi / 1.1 km away from campus, the Westin is a historic and upscale 4-star hotel surrounded by the sights and attractions of downtown San Jose.

 Other nearby hotels to check out are Hyatt Place (3-star), Four Points by Sheraton (3-star), and Motel 6 (2-star).

 Any student whose paper is accepted for presentation at the conference is eligible for a $500 travel stipend.
 For more information, contact Janice Zelaya, the Steinbeck Center's Administrative Assistant.

-Immediately following the conclusion of the conference on Friday morning, all attendees are encouraged to travel to Monterey/Salinas for the weekend-long 2019 Steinbeck Festival sponsored by our sister institution, the National Steinbeck Center.
-In addition to programming at the downtown Salinas museum, the Steinbeck Festival offers guided tours of locations important to Steinbeck's life and work, such as the Red Pony ranch, "Doc" Ricketts' lab on Cannery Row, and downtown Salinas.
+Immediately following the conclusion of the conference on Friday morning, all attendees are invited to travel to Monterey/Salinas for a tour of Steinbeck Country led by Susan Shillinglaw, former director of the National Steinbeck Center.
+In addition to the downtown Salinas museum, Professor Shillinglaw will take attendees to locations important to Steinbeck's life and work, such "Doc" Ricketts' lab on Cannery Row.